Child benefit and cash-for-care benefit to foreign employees in Norway

 - A copy of assignment orders and invoices for the period before you became liable for VAT registration, and a customer ledger summary for the period after you became liable for VAT registration.

 - A Certificate of Registration for your enterprises from the Brønnøysund Register Centre.

-If you are sole caregiver for your child and are claiming extended child benefit and the child is living in your home country (EEA country), you must provide details of the name, address and ID number of the person who is caring for your child in your home country.
+If you are sole caregiver for your child and are claiming extended child benefit and the child is living in another EEA country, you must provide details of the name, address and ID number of the person who is caring for your child.
 You must also document that you are the sole caregiver.
 Valid documents are a separate or divorce certificate as well as a copy of any agreement / decision regarding the child’s residence.

-When you fill out the application form for cash-for-care benefit, it is important that you fill out item 5 of the application form.
+When you fill out the application form for cash-for-care benefit, it is important that you fill out item 5 about attendance in day-care centre.
 If the child attends a day-care centre that receives public funding or grants, you must enclose confirmation from the day-care centre, stating the maximum number of hours the child is allowed to attend the day-care centre.

 When NAV has received your application, NAV is normally obliged to collect documentation from your home country, including whether you or the other parent of the child are receiving child benefit or an equivalent benefit.
 In some countries there is a central institution that will respond to these types of enquiries, while in other countries this is done at regional or local levels.
 Therefore, you must specify the municipality and region (county/state or similar) in which your family members are living.

 About child benefit and cash-for-care benefit